Here’s a fun experiment. Show an audience the following photo and ask…

 Clearly there is a need here, it’s just a question of how best to frame it.

-In our next installment, we’ll talk about some of our misconceptions about how we got here.
+In part two, we’ll talk about some of our misconceptions about how we got here.